arduino/help-center-content/content/Hardware Support/Generic/Flash-the-USB-to-serial-firmware-for-UNO-R3-or-earlier-and-Mega-boards.md

 1. Connect the board to your computer

-1. **If you're a "Rev 1" board:** If you're using an older revision (UNO Rev1 or Mega Rev1), you need to also assert and hold the **HWB line**.
+1. **If you're using a "Rev 1" board:** If you're using an older revision (UNO Rev1 or Mega Rev1), you need to also assert and hold the **HWB line**.
 Find the two HWB pads on the back of the board and short them using something conductive, like a piece of wire.

    ![The HWB pads on the UNO Rev1.](img/UNO-DFU-HWB-line.png)